Spill reporting requirements and procedures

 For additional information, please contact Tim Rothstein at 651-602-4724 or 651-602-4700.

-This is a 24-hour one-call system for all state reporting requirements, established by the Minnesota Department of Public Safety, Emergency Management Unit.
-The Duty Officer records all pertinent information and then makes the appropriate notifications to other state and local agencies, including MCES.
+This is a 24-hour, one-call system for all state reporting requirements, established by the Minnesota Department of Public Safety, Emergency Management Unit.
+The Duty Officer records all pertinent information and then notifies other state and local agencies, including MCES.

 Industries holding an MCES Industrial Discharge Permit are required to post this Spill Reporting Poster (PDF) in an area visible to employees.

 For more information about spill reporting requirements, check out the Minnesota Pollution Control Agency (MPCA) Emergency Response Facts.

 Who should make the call

 Any person that has knowledge of a spill to the public sewers shall immediately notify the Minnesota Duty Officer.

 Any person responsible for a spill or release to the public sanitary sewers shall take immediate action as is reasonably possible to stop the discharge.
 The responsible person shall perform any control and cleanup actions necessary to prevent additional accidental or prohibited discharge into the public sanitary sewers.